 “Are you familiar with the famed Bishop Francis Asbury?” she asked me.
 “He was good friends with our forefather, George Arnold, who lived here in Spotsylvania County.
 Often Bishop Asbury would stay with him when traveling.”

 Excitedly I gushed, “Asbury is my favorite Methodist circuit rider, along with John Wesley!”
 I was stunned.
-I couldn’t believe that my forefathers were good friends with Asbury and that he would stay with them when necessary.
-Yet, there was one more thing that would take this new revelation to a whole new dimension.
+I couldn’t believe that my forefathers were good friends with Asbury and that he would stay with them when passing through the area.
+Yet, there was one more detail that would take this new insight to a whole new dimension.

 This is what impacted me the most: Francis Asbury died in the home of my ancestors.

 So exactly what does this mean?
-To the best of my understanding, I would sum it up in the following: The mantle of Francis Asbury came to rest in the house of my forefathers.
-And I believe the Lord sovereignly invited me to pursue this mantle.
+At that time, I summed it up in the following: The mantle of Francis Asbury came to rest in the house of my forefathers.
+And I believe the Lord sovereignly invited me to cry out to Him for a mantle that would forever change the course of history.

 A MANTLE SEIZED